 Since his first public art commission in the mid-1980’s – the Arthur Fiedler Memorial, on Boston’s Esplanade - he has worked in various materials (including metal, stained glass, cast resin, and found objects) to create large-scale public sculpture in parks, schools, museums, and other public spaces across the US.
-To date, he has completed over forty major civic commissions.

 Art matters.
 Attention to the details of our environment leads to love of place, which brings us to take responsibility for the spaces where we live and work.
 And by extension, the people with whom we live and work.
 And by extension, to our local communities, our cities, our nations, and our world.